IamGianluca/rusty/README.md

 make test
 ```

-When we are done developing, we can stop the Docker container running Postgres.
+To stop the service, we can stop the Docker container running Postgres.

 ```bash
 make stop_db